undomained/teds/doc/contributing.rst

 This project follows the PEP 8 style guide which is universally adopted by most Python projects.
 It is also the standard used for the Python standard library development and is described in full here: https://peps.python.org/pep-0008/.

 In order to see if your code conforms to the standard, configure your editor to highlight parts of the code that do not conform or use an external tool to do so.
-One such tool is ``flake8`` which is part of ``requirements.txt`` (the executable is in your path if the virtual environment is activated).
-You can test the correctness of a source file by running ``flake8 file.py``.
+One such tool is :command:`flake8` which is part of :file:`requirements.txt` (the executable is in your path if the virtual environment is activated).
+You can test the correctness of a source file by running :command:`flake8 file.py`.
 This tool compares the source file(s) to a set of rules defined by PEP 8 and generates a report per source file.
 If everything conforms to the standard there should be no output.
 Writing readable code is important for *i)* reducing the likelihood of future bugs and *ii)* reducing the time it takes for someone (including yourself) to read and contribute to the code.

-``flake8_check.sh``, found in the root source directory, checks all Python source files with some exceptions listed in the script.
+:command:`flake8_check.sh`, found in the root source directory, checks all Python source files with some exceptions listed in the script.
 It is run as one of the steps in the Bitbucket pipeline when new code is pushed.
 If there are style errors in any of the source files the pipeline fails.

 In addition to PEP 8, here are some additional rules specific to the TEDS project:

 * Do not use non-ASCII symbols.
 * Do not use an empty class for the purpose of amending it across functions.
 Use a dictionary or, better, inherit from an existing class.
 * Try not to commit commented out code.
-If it's work in progress, just skip over that part of the code when committing (``git add --patch``) and come back later.
+If it's work in progress, just skip over that part of the code when committing (:command:`git add --patch`) and come back later.
 * Do not commit things like TODO lists unless you are convinced they are informative for everybody.
 * Group imports as follows: standard system libraries followed by third party libraries followed by local libraries.
 Separate the groups by blank lines.
 Within a group, sort the imports alphabetically.
 This also means that ``from ...`` should come before ``import ...``.
 Do not import multiple things on one line.